sjg20/u-boot-concept/doc/usage/bootflow.rst

 Scans for available bootflows, optionally booting the first valid one it finds.
 This operates in two modes:

-- If no bootmethod is selected (see `bootmethod select`) it scans bootflows one by one, extracting all the bootmethods from each
+- If no bootdevice is selected (see `bootdevice select`) it scans bootflows one by one, extracting all the bootdevices from each
-- If a bootmethod is selected, it just scans that one bootflow
+- If a bootdevice is selected, it just scans that one bootflow

 Flags are: